New Play Project: Core programs

 Twice a year, New Play Project accepted submissions of religious-themed plays, most of which are LDS.
 NPP felt it was very important there is a place for Mormon playwrights to write their own religious experiences using their own religious terminology.

 Recognition

 The goal of New Play Project was to not only create positive, uplifting media for local audiences, but to create great writers who can make a difference in the mass media.
 In 2007, two NPP writers' works were chosen for Specific Gravity Ensemble's Elevator Plays.
-SGE is a Louisville, Kentucky–based theater company.
+SGE was a Louisville, Kentucky–based theater company.

 Development

 Part of New Play Project's goal was education.
 They worked to develop new writers, actors, and directors, and hone their skills.
 They did this both through play writing workshops and through their short play productions.